-The School District experienced an increase in net position of \$2.6 million.
-Key reasons for this change were increased federal funding due to the COVID-19 pandemic and the change in assumptions for the net OPEB liability, as well as a continued reduction in outstanding debt service.
-We present more detailed information about the Michigan Public School Employees' Retirement System and long-term debt in the notes to the financial statements.
-The School District's audit of federal programs is issued under a separate cover.
+The School District experienced an increase in net position of \$5.9 million.
+Key reasons for this change were increased funding due to the COVID-19 pandemic, as well as the change in assumptions for the net OPEB liability.
+We present more detailed information about the Michigan Public School Employees' Retirement System in the notes to the financial statements.